-Vaccination is important for all children and adults moving to Australia.
+Vaccination is important for children and adults moving to Australia.

-The Meningococcal vaccine is now free for eligible Queensland infants, children and adolescents.
-Find out more on the Queensland Government Queensland MenB Vaccination Program webpage.
+The meningococcal B vaccine is free for eligible Queensland infants, children and adolescents.
+The Queensland Government has more information about the MenB Vaccination Program.

 Vaccines before you come to Australia